1. Introduction to Kenmore Machines

 Securing Fabric:

-- Place stabilizer beneath delicate or stretchy fabrics to maintain even tension.
+- Place stabilizer under delicate or stretchy fabrics to keep tension even.

-- Tighten the hoop so the fabric is taut but not overstretched—loose fabric can cause misalignment, while excessive tension may distort your design.
+- Tighten the hoop so fabric is taut but not overstretched to prevent distortion.

 Hoop Selection:

-- Use the correct hoop size for your design.
-Overloading a small hoop can strain the machine and affect stitch quality.
+- Match hoop size to design.
+Overloading a small hoop can strain the machine and degrade stitch quality.

 - Follow your machine’s guidelines for attaching and aligning the hoop.